 Students may be required to complete additional assessment tasks which is dependent upon the subject in which they are enrolled.
 It is recommended that the host supervisor discusses assessment requirements with the student at the commencement of the placement.

-Supervisors at host libraries are invited to provide any feedback to the Professional Experience Officer to help us improve the Professional Placement process for both students and host libraries.
+Supervisors at host libraries are invited to provide any feedback to the Workplace Learning Officer to help us improve the Professional Placement process for both students and host libraries.

 The School of Information Studies greatly appreciates the continued support of the library community for the Professional Placement program.